andreluisfrancisco/andreluisfrancisco/README.md

 💻 About Me

-Hi there, my name is André Luis, I am a certified IT professional with several years of experience working as an analyst and developer, mainly in backend application development.
+Hi there, my name is André Luis, I am a certified IT professional with several years of experience working as an analyst and developer, mainly in backend application development and database administration.

 Professional experience: I have worked for clients in the food, military and aeronautical sectors, and have been involved in several projects, from requirements analysis to roll-out.